The Boulevardier

 It was rediscovered in the late 2000s during the craft cocktail movement, and quickly gained popularity in the 2010s.

-Tips for Making the Perfect Boulevardier
+Tips for Making the Perfect Boulevardier Cocktail

-Crafting the perfect Boulevardier is all about balancing the ingredients for a smooth, sophisticated sip.
+Mixing the perfect Boulevardier is all about balancing the ingredients for a smooth, sophisticated sip.

-- Use a large Ice Cube for better dilution
+- Use a large ice cube for better dilution

-For that perfect sip, you need a hefty Ice Cube.
+For that perfect sip, you need a hefty ice cube.
 In the video, you’ll see Rico masterfully wield an Ice Pick to carve a glacier-sized piece for his Rocks Glass.
 Don’t try this at home!
 OK, you can but be very, very careful – Rico is a trained professional.
 The truth is any large piece of ice will do.
 If you have large ice molds at home, that’s even better.
 “If you’re wondering why we want to use these big Ice Cubes, it’s because they actually dilute a lot slower and that just gives you better control over dilution,” explains Rico.
 Dilution balances the flavors, softens the alcohol’s intensity, and enhances the drink’s overall smoothness.
 In brief, it creates a more enjoyable sipping experience. - Stir until ice cold…but don’t stir too much

 Using a Bar Spoon, you want to stir your drink until it’s ice cold.
 As Rico says, The Boulevardier is like an Old Fashioned in that it’s a sipping drink.
 “Don’t stir it to perfection because it’s going to be sitting in ice for a while.
 Stir a little bit premature and that way you will get the full experience of the drink as it slowly dilutes in your glass,” explains Rico. - Choose your ingredients wisely

 Since the Boulevardier is a three-ingredient cocktail where each element is equally crucial, don’t skimp on quality.
-Use your favorite Bourbon and a top-notch Sweet Red Vermouth.
-The interplay between all three spirits is vital; striking the right balance can mean the difference between a great drink and a mediocre one.
+Use your favorite Bourbon and a top-notch Sweet Vermouth.
+The interplay between these three spirits is vital; striking the right balance can mean the difference between a great drink and a mediocre one.

-Variations of The Boulevardier
+Variations of The Boulevardier Cocktail

 The Mandrin Boulevard

-For this variation, Rico substitutes the Bourbon for Mandarin-Flavored Vodka.
-And the result?
-Let’s ask Rico: “I’m not going to lie; you don’t get the flavors of the Bourbon but the Mandarin – it’s delicious.
 Is this an exact replacement for a Boulevardier?
-Hell no, that drink is banging.
+“Hell no, that drink is banging.
 It’s great.
-But if you’ve got some Absolut Mandrin at home and you want something that’s sophisticated, a little bit bitter and you like those Negroni type drink, Absolut Mandrin is pretty perfect in this drink.”
+But if you’ve got some Absolut Mandrin at home and you want something that’s sophisticated, a little bit bitter and you like those Negroni type drink, Absolut Mandrin is pretty perfect in this drink,” says Rico.

 Why Mandarin-Flavored Vodka?
 “Orange is a flavor or a note that you get in some Bourbons and since we’re getting rid of a lot of the Bourbon flavor, (you can) add a little extra flavor with some Absolut Mandrin,” shares Rico.